Who Are the Master Gardeners?

 - Complete 50 hours of volunteer service and 15 hours of continuing education within one year of beginning the program.
 See Williamson County Management Policy for full details on volunteer hours and continuing education hours.

 Informational Sessions will be held at the Extension Office where you can learn more about the Master Gardener Volunteer program, training schedule, and volunteer requirements.
-You must attend one informational session in order to apply for the training program.
+You must attend one informational session.
+Sessions are scheduled for: Spring 2025 Interest Meeting TBA in the AgriLife Training Room located at 100 Wilco Way.
 Application packets will be available at the informational sessions.